 The KBOO Youth Collective hosts The Underground, a public affairs show on youth issues, which airs the fourth Wednesday of each month from 6-7pm.

-We also host Youth Randomonium, focusing on youth-produced music (all kinds!) and the selections of youth djs.
+We also host the Youth edition of 1-2-1-2, focusing on hip hop and other youth-produced music selected by our youth djs.
 We also have bands perform live on this program.
-It airs the Fourth Friday of each month from 10 pm-midnight on KBOO.
+It airs the second Friday of each month from 8-10pm on KBOO.